seeq12/seeq-connector-sdk-csharp/README.md

 (including the error message) to [support@seeq.com](mailto:support@seeq.com).
 To clean the project and rebuild it from scratch execute in your build environment `clean` command followed by `build` command.

-Make sure your private Seeq Server is running on this machine.

 From your build environment, execute the `ide` command.
 This command will launch Microsoft Visual Studio (VS), which you will use for development and debugging.